Crimson-Yeti/Sastantua/README.md

 #### Building the Door

-When building a pyramid, the size of the door stylitically needs to scale with the size of the overall structure.
+When building a pyramid, the size of the door stylistically needs to scale with the size of the overall structure.
 Our door is created using a simple set of rules.

 ##### Height and Width
 * The height and width will always be match.